charleskoffler/clprolf/README.md

 As simol classes replaces java classes, all java keywords can be used with simol classes, for example "public simu_alfoc { }".

 We start from the Java language.
 And we add some very simple concepts.
-The java libraries can be used, while it is a superset of java. simol can be used directly in java, while commenting with the simol key words, if we don't want to wait a simol translator.
-So, in some way, simol can be seen as a way of writing java code.
+The java libraries can be used, while it is a superset of java.
+Simol can be used directly in java, while commenting with the simol key words, so, in some way, simol can be seen as a way of writing java code.
+You can also use the simol compiler.
+Simol follow the open-closed principle, while not really modifies java but rather add notions on top on existing oriented object concepts.

 ORIENTED SIMULATION PROGRAMMING VERSUS ORIENTED OBJECT PROGRAMMING Simol transforms the object oriented programming to a simulation oriented programming, because everything is simulation, in simol, as well as everything is object, in oriented object paradigm.